totalspectrum/spin2cpp/doc/basic.md

 ```
 where `device` is a device driver structure returned by a system function such as `SendRecvDevice`, and `n` evaluates to an integer between 2 and 7.
 (Handles 0 and 1 also exist, but are reserved for system use.)

-Example:
+Example (for P1):
 ```
-  ' declare ser as an object based on a Spin object dim ser as class using("SerialDriver.spin")
-  ' initialize the serial device ser.start(31, 30, 0, 115_200)
+  ' declare ser as an object based on a Spin object dim ser as class using("spin/FullDuplexSerial.spin") ' initialize the serial device ser.start(31, 30, 0, 115_200)
   ' now connect it to handle #2
   open SendRecvDevice(@ser.tx, @ser.rx, @ser.stop) as #2
 ```
 Here `SendRecvDevice` is given pointers to functions to call to send a single character, to receive a single character, and to be called when the handle is closed.
 Any of these may be `nil`, in which case the corresponding function (output, input, or close) does nothing.

+For P2 you would replace "FullDuplexSerial.spin" with "SmartSerial.spin" and adjust the pins and baud rates accordingly.

 The second form of `open` uses a file name:
 ```